 After the last sprint ends, the next one begins.
 But before you kick off a new sprint planning meeting, take time to celebrate with your team, reflect on how your first sprint went, and consider what could be improved.

-Hold a scrum retrospective.
 As the final scrum event of your sprint, a scrum retrospective is an opportunity for the team to discuss high points, low points, and ideas for improvement in the next sprint.
 Many scrum teams hold their scrum retrospective meeting right after the sprint review concludes.

-Incorporate your learnings.
 Your scrum retrospective will produce valuable insights about scrum workflows.
 By the end of your scrum meeting, you should use these learnings to determine at least one action item to implement in the next sprint.
 These action items should be simple and effective — for example, inviting more stakeholders to your sprint review for fresh perspectives.